alexa/alexa-auto-sdk/modules/core/README.md

 Certain modules in the Auto SDK define constants (for example `FIRMWARE_VERSION` and `LOCALE`) that are used to get and set the values of runtime properties in the Engine.
 Changes to property values may also be initiated from the Alexa Voice Service (AVS).
 For example, the `TIMEZONE` property may be changed through AVS when the user changes the timezone setting in the Alexa Companion App.

 The Auto SDK Property Manager maintains the runtime properties by storing properties and listeners to the properties and delegating the `setProperty()` and `getProperty()` calls from your application to the respective Engine services.
 It also calls `propertyChanged()` to notify your application about property value changes originating in the Engine.
-The Property Manager includes a `PropertyManager` platform interface that provides the following methods:
+The Property Manager includes a `PropertyManager` platform interface that provides the following functions:

 * `setProperty()` - called by your application to set a property value in the Engine.
 * `getProperty()` - called by your application to retrieve a property value from the Engine.